NVIDIA/earth2studio/docs/userguide/features/diagnostic.md

 ## Custom Diagnostic Models

 Integrating your own diagnostic is easy, just satisfy the inferface above.
-We recommend users have a look at the custom prognostic example which will step users through the simple process of implementing you're own diagnostic model for your personal needs in the {ref}`extension_examples` examples.
+We recommend users have a look at the {ref}`extension_examples` examples, which will step users through the simple process of implementing your own diagnostic model.

 ## Contributing a Diagnostic Models